 Complete a Free Case Evaluation form now

-Also called forward collision avoidance, front crash prevention became optional in new cars after 2011.
+Also called forward collision avoidance, front crash prevention became optional in new cars about a decade ago.
 These systems use cameras or lasers to monitor a car’s speed and the objects in front of it.
-When the car gets too close, a forward collision warning system will alert the driver with a sound and sometimes a vibration.
-When these systems are paired with autonomous emergency braking, studies show that front to rear collisions can be reduced by as much as 50%.
+When the vehicle gets too close, a forward-collision warning system will alert the driver with a sound and sometimes a vibration.
+When these systems are paired with autonomous emergency braking, the Insurance Institute for Highway Safety (IIHS) shows that front to rear collisions can be reduced by as much as 50 percent.

-Some of these systems may not come cheap when buying a new car, but the research shows that the future of accident prevention will be well worth the cost in lives saved.
-This Institute for Highway Safety has developed a helpful rating system to help buyers understand the features of today’s newest cars, backed up by research into the effectiveness of each system.
-Whatever you decide, if you’re buying a new car this year you can rest a little easier knowing the future of collision prevention is already here.
+Some of these systems do not come cheap when buying a new car, but research shows that the future of accident prevention will be well worth the cost of lives saved.
+Whatever you decide, if you’re buying a new car this year, you can rest a little easier knowing the future of collision prevention is already here.

 to find a Morris Bart office near you.